 One of the pitfalls almost all of us get into is waiting for the right time.
 Even though we see or feel we must change something in our lives, someway, somehow, it never seems to be the right time.

-In this Real Talk Friday episode, Ted reveals how to overcome the “right time” blockage that stops us from reaching our best version and achieving the goals we’ve been postponing since forever.
+In this Ted Talk episode, Ted reveals how to overcome the “right time” blockage that stops us from reaching our best version and achieving the goals we’ve been postponing since forever.
 He also explains how to be prepared to enjoy and relax during holidays without adding weight or feeling guilty.